strongjz/devsecopspipeline/README.md

 Build - Build golang example applications, in a docker container and stores it in the AWS ECR

+Invoke - Runs the Go Report Static Code analysis

 Test - runs any tests in the golang example applications

 Deploy - deploys

 ### Immutable Tags - AWS ECR

+When enabled on a Repository, images tags can not be overwritten

      2020-05-24 19:43:28 ⌚  strongjz-macbook in ~/Documents/code/go/src/github.com/strongjz/devsecopspipeline
     ± |master U:2 ✗| → docker tag nginx AWS_ACCOUNT_ID.dkr.ecr.us-west-2.amazonaws.com/golang_example:0.0.7